 Unlocking your Home Potential with Engineered Oak Flooring

-The first and most obvious answer is longevity and here’s why.
+The first and most obvious answer is longevity.
 You will very likely save money in the long run, since cheaper flooring materials can wear out and need replacing several times over while your initial outlay for engineered oak flooring is still paying dividends.
 But, just as significant than the cost of purchasing new flooring is the inconvenience and cost of having to lay it again.
-So, over time, the investment of a high quality luxury engineered oak wood flooring is a worthy one as a cheaper alternative is very likely to be ripped up and replaced several times over during the lifetime of the engineered oak, causing further disruption every time.
+So, over time, the investment of a high quality engineered oak flooring is a worthy one as a cheaper alternative is very likely to be ripped up and replaced several times over during the lifetime of the engineered oak, causing further disruption every time.

 The benefits of engineered oak flooring don’t end with value for money either.
 Because it is made from laminated layers of real hardwood, engineered wood flooring doesn’t expand or contract as much as traditional wood floors.
 Which makes it ideal for rooms that can have higher fluctuations in temperature and humidity such as kitchens and conservatories, as well as being suitable for laying over underfloor heating systems.